Fa’afafine: The Recognized Third Gender of Samoa

 Fa’afafine and the Relevant Theories of Homosexuality

 Androphilic men in Samoa are eager to look after their nephews and nieces.
 They tutor them in arts and music or other school-related works.
 They also extend financial assistance for education and healthcare.
-Vasey and Doug P. VanderLaan have extensively observed and investigated the probable evolutionary underpinning of these altruistic tendencies.
+Vasey and VanderLaan have extensively observed and investigated the probable evolutionary underpinning of these altruistic tendencies.

-A 2006 study with David S. Pocock also revealed that the fa’afafine have greater avuncular tendencies or uncle-like behavior than heterosexual men.
+A 2006 study by D. S. Pocock also revealed that the fa’afafine have greater avuncular tendencies or uncle-like behavior than heterosexual men.
 Both Vasey and VanderLaan replicated and expanded the study further in 2010.
+Their findings showed that the fa’afafine exhibited higher avuncular tendencies than heterosexual men with no children.

-Furthermore, although the fa’afafine do not produce offspring, remember that their roles in their respective families revolve around looking after the younger members of their kin or their nephews and nieces.
+Remember that their roles center on looking after the younger members of their families.
 The combination of these altruistic and avuncular behaviors and familial responsibilities assists in the survival of younger members of the family.
 This promotes the survival of the entire genetic line of the family.
+This is aligned with the Kin Selection Theory.

-Note that the Fraternal Birth Order Hypothesis suggests that a man who has more older brothers from the same mother has a higher probability of having a homosexual orientation.
-The maternal fecundity effect is associated with the evolutionary underpinning of homosexuality.
+The existence of the fa’afafine has also been associated with the Fraternal Birth Order Hypothesis and the Maternal Fecundity Effect.
+The former posits that a man who has more older brothers from the same mother has a higher probability of having a homosexual orientation.
+The latter is suggests a possible evolutionary underpinning of homosexuality.

 FURTHER READINGS AND REFERENCES